Rheumatoid arthritis (RA), and the debilitating symptoms it induces, has been documented for centuries.

 - Fortified cereals

-3. Supplementation: There are two main forms of vitamin D supplements: vitamin D2 and vitamin D3.
+3. Supplementation: There are two main forms of vitamin D supplements: vitamin D2 and D3.

 Vitamin D3 is the type that most experts believe should be utilized in clinical practice…